bluegreen-labs/ecmwfr/cran-comments.md

-## New release v2.0.2
+## New release v2.0.3

 Dear CRAN team,

-This is a bugfix to the package which would fail downloads of certain products due to the handling of unknown query fields.
-I now sanitize the requests further.
+Small update on the verbose feedback when a transfer is not dealt with internally.
+The file name with path is used where it should only be the file referenced.

 This update addresses this issue.
 No further changes were made.
 Given the final migration to the new API at ECMWF you may expect many